diladele/webproxy/docs/faq/enable_https_decryption.md

 # How to Enable HTTPS Decryption

 Web Filtering Proxy is capable of decrypting HTTPS traffic coming from the browsers.
-Use the following steps to set it up:

-* Ensure you have generated Root Certification Authority decryption certificate as described in the following article.
-By default there is an example certificate is stored in `C:\ProgramData\Diladele\WebProxy\etc\myca.pem` after installation.
-You are strongly advised to generate your own.
-Trusting default certificate may pose serious security risk because anyone has access to it.
+In order to decrypt the HTTPS traffic you would first need to generate a self-signed Root Certification Authority (Root CA) certificate and then install it into the trusted certificate store of your operating system.

+## Generate the Root Ca Decryption Certificate

+To generate the Root CA certificate use the following OpenSSL commands.

+	$ openssl req -new -newkey rsa:2048 -sha256 -days 3650 -nodes -x509 -keyout myca.pem -out myca.pem
+	$ openssl x509 -in myca.pem -outform DER -out myca.der

+Copy the myca.pem and myca.der into `C:\ProgramData\Diladele\WebProxy\etc\` folder.
+Note after installation sample myca.pem and myca.der are stored there already.
+These files shall never be used in real deployment but are ok if you need to quickly see the application in action in the test lab.
+Trusting these files pose serious security risk just because anyone can extract those from the installer.

+Note if you have trusted Root CA from our Web Safety project you can directly use it in Web Filtering Proxy application.
+See https://docs.diladele.com/administrator_guide_stable/https_filtering/generate_certificates/automatically.html.

+## Install Root Ca as Trusted Certificate into the Microsoft Windows

-* Ensure you have installed this decryption certificate as trusted into your browsers.
-See these article for more information.
-Note that Chrome/Edge browsers load trusted certificates from system store and Firefox has its own certificate store.
+To install the newly generated Root CA certificate as trusted into certificate storage of Microsoft Windows, please follow the article https://docs.diladele.com/administrator_guide_stable/https_filtering/install_certificates/index.html.
+Note that both Chrome and Edge browsers load trusted certificates from system store and Firefox has its own certificate store.

+## Enable HTTPS Decryption in the Filtering Policy

+## Ensure it Works